 And the cycle continued.
 In one of the spin-off series, Cyrus is, for all intents and purposes, father figure to an orphan girl.
 Who he raised as a war machine, constantly telling her that everyone is alone in the world.
 It's implied later that she didn't realize that kindness existed, because he didn't either.
 Fortunately for her, she got better, and later, so did he.

-In The Elder Scrolls V: Skyrim, Lemkil of Rorikstead blames his twin daughters Sissel and Britte for his wife's death during childbirth and abuses them while complaining to everyone in town about them.
+In The Elder Scrolls V: Skyrim, Lemkil of Rorikstead blames his twin daughters Sissel and Britte for his wife's Death by Childbirth and abuses them while complaining to everyone in town about them.
 In fact, if you kill him, you may get a thank-you letter from Sissel.

 In Tales of Symphonia, Zelos never had the nicest relationship with his mother, as she was forced into a loveless marriage, even though she "probably loved someone else".
 When she's killed in an attack that was intended to kill Zelos, her last words to him were "You should never have been born".
 It's shown in the manga that even before this, she was cold and dismissive of her son, often making the excuse that she's ill or has a headache to get out of having to see him.
 No wonder he's so messedup...